G-Professional/PS2-USB-C-PD-mod/README.md

 *WARNING: This was designed for my specific needs.
 I did not check to see if this will work for every fat model PS2.
 I would not be surprised if other models/PSU use different voltages.
 Sending more voltage than a device needs will damage it!

 *2nd WARNING: I've noticed that under heavy load, my ps2 will turn off.
 This happens when plugging in usb items, using a harddrive along with a disc in the system, and any combination.
-This is the maximum amps that the specification allows, so there will not be trigger boards that can supply more than 5A.
+5A is the maximum that the usb c pd specification allows, so there will not be trigger boards that can supply more than 5A.
 The current one has an output of 12.1V @ 5A max.
 I'm reading from https://www.psdevwiki.com/ps2/Power that the OEM power supply outputs a max of 7.2A.

 First step is to short these 2 small middle pins on the trigger module.
 This will enable 12V.
 Check with a multimeter to ensure 12V +-.1V.
 If it is too low, the PS2 will not stay powered on.
 Too high and it will probably damage the PS2.